HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

-Introduction

 ### Overview

-This section of the guide extends the existing HL7 FHIR patient $match for cross-organizational use by authorized, trusted parties.
+This section of the guide extends the existing HL7 FHIR patient [$match](https://www.hl7.org/fhir/patient-operation-match.html) for cross-organizational use by authorized, trusted parties.

 > **NOTE:** As security is generally out of scope for this guide, the conditions required to authorize an individual’s, including the patient’s own, access to the results of a match request are not specified completely in this guide, nor should they be inferred.
 However, patient-initiated workflows (for example, "patient requested" purpose of use) **SHALL** always include explicit end-user authorization.